-Estimating Provision for Expected Credit Losses.
-The Company uses the general approach to calculate expected credit losses for receivables and amounts due from related parties.
-The Company tracks changes in credit risk and recognizes a loss allowance based on either a 12-month or lifetime ECL at each reporting date.
+Estimating the Provision for Expected Credit Losses.
+The Group uses the general approach to calculate expected credit losses for receivables and amounts due from related parties.
+The Group tracks changes in credit risk and recognizes a loss allowance based on either a 12-month or lifetime ECL at each reporting date.